Behavioral Health Reform and Investment Act - Region One graphic

 Since that time, the State’s Administrative Office of the Courts and the State’s Health Care Authority have been working to develop a regional approach to statewide behavioral health reform under the oversight of a statewide Behavioral Health Executive Committee which, among other things, has designated regions according to judicial districts.

-The State’s Executive Committee has also adopted a specific approach to commence in the fall of FY26 as outlined in this letter addressed to County Managers and Tribal Leaders statewide.
-For full details, readers are encouraged review the State links provided above.
+The State’s Executive Committee has also adopted a specific approach to commence in the fall of FY26 as outlined in this State letter addressed to County Managers and Tribal Leaders.
+A copy of our region’s response can be found here.

 Regional Status

-Specific to our State-determined Behavioral Health Region One (BHR1), this includes the following 14 unique, separate, and distinct governments, with Santa Fe County serving as the region’s initial lead entity:
+Our State-determined Behavioral Health Region One (BHR1) includes the following 14 unique, separate, and distinct governments, with Santa Fe County serving as the region’s initial lead entity:

 1. Jicarilla Apache Nation